Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 The four options: (A) many (B) much (C) several (D) few

-The key word here is feedback.
-It is an uncountable noun in English (even if in French one might say "des retours").
-The only possible answer is (B) much.
+The key word here: feedback.
+This is an uncountable noun in English (even if in French one might say "des retours").
+Only one possible answer: (B) much.

 Correct Answer:

-• "The company received much feedback from customers."
-The company received a lot of feedback from customers.
+- "The company received much feedback from customers."

 The "Few vs Little" Trap

-These two words mean "a small amount" but are not used the same way.
+These two words mean "few/little" but are not used the same way.

-• few = a small number (with a countable noun) → negative connotation
+- few = few (with a countable noun) → negative connotation

-• little = a small amount (with an uncountable noun) → negative connotation
+- little = little (with an uncountable noun) → negative connotation

-• a little = a small amount (with an uncountable noun) → positive connotation
+- a little = a little (with an uncountable noun) → positive connotation

 What we regularly observe among our students: the article "a" completely changes the meaning.
-"Few people attended" (not many people came, which is disappointing) vs "A few people attended" (some people came, which suggests a moderate turnout).
+"Few people attended" (not many people came—it’s disappointing) vs "A few people attended" (some people came—it’s positive).

 Tricky Example: "There is _____ time left before the deadline."